 1. Cash Handling

-This makes it crucial to inspect how cash is handled within the organization.
+It is also estimated that it takes an average of 14 months before the fraud is detected.
+This reality makes it crucial to inspect how cash is handled within the organization.

-Areas within an organization that deal with cash registers, petty cash, or money transactions should be audited to ensure compliance with internal cash handling procedures.
+Areas within an organization that deals with cash registers, petty cash, or money transactions should be audited to ensure compliance with internal cash handling procedures.

 2. Credit Card Usage

-Credit card use in small business is becoming more common because of its ease of use and necessity for internet purchases.
+Small business credit card use has become more common because of its ease of use and necessity for online purchases.

 Ensure accountability for credit card usage by auditing for compliance with spending policies.